Institutes

 In research and teaching, the subject areas of Division F deal with the relationship between the natural habitat and the built environment as a result of integrative architectural design.
 The Department of Design and Sustainable Construction, founded in 2013 as part of a Goldbeck Endowed Professorship, is the successor to the Department of Design and Energy-Efficient Construction (2001-2014).

-Design and building technology
+Design and Building Technology

 Prof. Dipl.-Ing.
 M. Arch.
 Anett-Maud Joppien

-Design and sustainable construction
+Design and Sustainable Building

 Prof. Christoph Kuhn